English - Key Stages 3 and 4

 Year 11 sequence of lessons

-Half Term 1 - An Inspector Calls revision, interleaved with Language Paper 2, question 5 and speech writing - plus performances.
+Half Term 1 - An Inspector Calls revision, interleaved Language Paper 2, question 5 and speech writing - plus performances.

 The reason for pairing ‘An Inspector Calls' with the writing component of Language Paper 2 is to focus on the transactional and persuasive devices used within the monologues of key characters.
 This demonstrates and teaches students how to read a text with a critical lens, but also how to transfer the skills of accomplished writers into their own creative writing.